Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 # Pipeline for ATAC-seq

-> Currectly there is many different pipelines for ATAC-seq but are limited with number of usable packages.
-> Pipeline that has came across: snakepipe; nextflow; AIAP; PEPATAC
+> At the current time, many different pipeline has been developed for ATAC-seq with a very limited variety of packages.
+Some example pipeline including snakepipe; nextflow; AIAP; PEPATAC

 ## Quality Control

-> Section update: Day Month Year
+> Section update: 06 July 2023

-### Fastqc

-ATAC-seq is based on Tn5 transposase which will introduce certain biases.
-In general cases, we expect the 3' of reads to contain a bias in the sequence context as Tn5 transposase are known to priotise the binding towards a specific regions.
-The following is example of the region.
+Undoubtedly, assessing the quality of sequence data is the first step.
+Researchers commonly employ the tool **[fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)**.
+ATAC-seq is known to introduce various biases, as mentioned earlier.
+Therefore, in the fastqc results, certain indicators of poor quality are generally expected.
+These include a bias in the 3' due to the sequence bias of the Tn5 transposase, a high duplication rate, and uneven sequence length distribution.
+The reasons for each are explained below:

+Regarding sequence bias, we have mentioned that the Tn5 transposase exhibits a preference for interacting with specific sequence combinations.
+As a result, these sequences are more commonly found at the cutting points of the Tn5, leading to a sequence bias at the start of sequence reads of ATAC-seq.

+Regarding the high duplication rate, since the Tn5 transposase exhibits bias, it tends to target similar regions across the sample cells.
+Consequently, it is highly likely to find two different identical regions targeted in the same sample, resulting in a high duplication rate.
+However, some researchers consider this a normal outcome of ATAC-seq bias, while others see it as a potential bias that could introduce errors due to potential PCR duplication mixtures.

+The last bias is the sequence length distribution.
+ATAC-seq does not perform length selection, meaning sequences of all lengths are included in the PCR step.
+In these experiments, it is possible that regions below a certain length are extracted, leading to varying length sizes.
+Thus, this is also why trimming is a crucial step in ATAC-seq.

 ## Trimming